NethermindEth/horus-checker/README.md

 Horus can be used to show the **absence** of bugs.

+> **Note.** Horus is currently in **alpha**, and thus should not be fully
+> trusted yet.
+Both Horus and SMT solvers may have bugs themselves, and so a
+> given judgement is never a "certainty".

 Horus consists of two command-line tools, called `horus-compile` and `horus-check`.
 The first, `horus-compile`, is a modified version of the Cairo